Where to Buy

 GBM Assessment (Score: 9.5/10)

-Thomas Aquinas' Summa Theologica is the greatest work of medieval philosophy and theology, achieving a monumental synthesis of Aristotelian philosophy and Christian doctrine.
+Thomas Aquinas' Summa Theologica is the greatest work of medieval philosophy and theology, achieving a vast synthesis of Aristotelian philosophy and Christian doctrine.
 It has served as the official philosophy of the Catholic Church since Pope Leo XIII endorsed Thomism in 1879, and its influence on natural law theory and just war doctrine continues to shape moral and political thought.

 The High & Late Middle Ages, c.
 1274-1440